 And honey infused with florals such as rose, hawthorn or lavender…. sublime!
 They are a lovely sweetener in tea, fresh lemonade, drizzled on yogurt, and more.

 Gather Victoria (do visit their site, a wealth of info and recipes for the wildcrafter) recommends this rule of thumb: 1 parts herb to 12 parts honey for a cold infusion and 1 part herb to 5 parts honey for a warm infusion.
-Please note this is by WEIGHT, not by liquid/dry measure.
-Gather gives an example using rose petals: 50 grams of fresh petals infused in 600ml of raw liquid honey.
+Please note this is by WEIGHT of the plant materials, plus liquid measure of the honey.
+Gather gives an example using rose petals (cold infusion method): 50 grams of fresh petals infused in 600ml of raw liquid honey.

 I tend to use the folk method for measuring out my ingredients.
 In this case, I would fill a mason jar roughly half way for fresh materials or roughly one-quarter full for dried materials, then top with raw honey.

 I also tend to start my infusions on the New Moon, so that rising lunar energy can pull even more of the medicine from the plant.
 But when using fresh, foraged materials, we may not be collecting at the New Moon.
 So, nice to do but not absolutely necessary.

 - Use clean sterilized jars, with a tight fitting lids.
 To sterilize your jars, place in a large pot and cover with water.
 Once the water has reached a rolling boil, continue boiling for 15 minutes.
 You can also place in a 275F oven (on a tray) for roughly 30 minutes (not the USDA preferred method, however).

 - Garble the fresh ingredients to remove any bugs, black leaves, etc. I love the word garble.
 One of my herbal teachers always used it; this is an archaic use of the word — meaning to sort out or cull — and, to me at least, it sounds so magical!